AdilKhn/clojure-tdl/presentation-notes.md

 - Notes on tdd advantages from here: http://programmer.97things.oreilly.com/wiki/index.php/The_Three_Laws_of_Test-Driven_Development
 - How do these relate to TDL, what advantages can we leverage.
 - What do I get out from this process that is hard to imagine when we first start?
+- TDD for real world apps, seems redundant at first, but as the code base grows we appreciate it.
+Is this similart to learning many languages over time?
+- Learn language features then build goto application like a checklist or url tracker etc.

 Items For the Exercise
 --